hybridsjs/hybrids/docs/core-features/render.md

 };
 ```

-Render factory creates and updates the DOM structure of your custom element.
-It works out of the box with built-in [template engine](../template-engine/introduction.md), but the passed `fn` function may use any external UI library that renders DOM.

 > Click and play with render factory example using [React](http://reactjs.org/) library:
 >
 > [![Edit <react-counter> web component built with hybrids library](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/react-counter-web-component-built-with-hybrids-library-u0g8k?file=/src/ReactCounter.jsx)

-Render factory trigger the update of the DOM by the `observe` method of the descriptor.
-It means that an update is scheduled with the internal queue and executed in the next animation frame.
-The passed `fn` is always called for the first time and when related properties change.
+Render factory triggers update of the DOM in `observe` method of the descriptor.
+It means that an update is scheduled with internal queue and it is executed within next animation frame.
+The `observe` method ensures that passed `fn` is called when element connects for the first time and when related properties change.

-If you use render factory for wrapping other UI libraries, remember to access required properties from the `host` synchronously in the body of `fn` function (only then cache mechanism can save dependencies for the update).
+If you use render factory for wrapping other UI library, remember to access required properties from the `host` synchronously in the body of `fn` function, not in the returned update function Only then the cache can save dependencies for the update.
 Otherwise, your function might be called only once.

 > Click and play with render factory using [lit-html](https://lit-html.polymer-project.org/) library:
 >
 > [![Edit <lit-counter> web component built with hybrids library](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/lit-counter-web-component-built-with-hybrids-library-qoqb5?file=/src/LitCounter.js)

-## Translation
+### Translation

-The `render` key of the property is not mandatory.
-The first rule of the [translation](../core-concepts/translation.md) allows setting `fn` function as a `render` property directly, and use the render factory implicitly:
+You can omit explicit usage of the render factory by one of the [translation](../getting-started/concepts.md#translation) rules.
+If the `render` property definition is a function, the render factory will be used implicitly:

 ```javascript
 import { html } from 'hybrids';